-What stands out about the year 1976, for most Americans, is the American Bicentennial – the year the United States turned 200.
+What stands out about the year 1976, for most Americans, is the American Bicentennial – the year the United States turned 200 years old.
 It was also the year that marked the most influential inflection points for American food and wine.

 In May of 1976, the Judgment of Paris took place, a wine competition between California and France hosted by Steven Spurrier, a British wine merchant.
 Before the event, it was universally assumed the French wines would easily win.
 Only one journalist even bothered to attend, George Taber of Time.
 In the end it turned out to be perhaps the most important wine story in the last 100 years as it burst the myth that only France could produce fine wine.
 The tasting opened the door to a globalization of fine wine that we continue to experience today.